UIUCLearningLanguageLab/PCAPlots/README.md

 A collection of useful plotting functions previously used to analyze word embeddings of neural networks

+## Figures

+### Dendrogram-Heatmap

+y axis labels for dendrogram heatmap: in matplotlib, yticklabels by default start from top rather than origin (which is intuitive and labels rows of a matrix correctly) but when using dendrograms, one needs to set the extent of the main axis, which then somehow reverses this behavior, such that yticklabels start from the origin - this means they need to be reversed to label the rows of the matrix correctly

 ## TODO

 * show example plots